marcorosso768/marcorosso768.github.io/_pages/en/references.md

 permalink: /references/
 title: references
 description: <i>Referees available to write letters of recommendation, with their positions, research areas, and contact details.
 Each profile also indicates the context in which we have worked together.</i>
+meta_description: "Referees available to write letters of recommendation, with their positions, research areas, and contact details."
 nav: false
 nav_order: